spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/30-create-cluster-backup.md

 2. Navigate to the left **Main Menu** and select **Clusters**.

-3. Select a cluster to view its details page.
-It should be the cluster for which you want to schedule a backup.
-Ensure that the cluster status is *Healthy*.
+3. Select a cluster you want to back up.
+Ensure the cluster status is *Healthy*.

 4. Click on the **Settings drop-down Menu** in the top right corner, and select **Cluster Settings**.